flaurida/laurails/README.md

 # Laurails

 Laurails is a basic Model View Controller / Object Relational Management framework inspired by Ruby on Rails and written in Ruby.
-LaurailsrecordBase provides the ORM functionality, ControllerBase allows for basic controller capabilities, and Router allows for creation of various routes.
+LaurailsrecordBase provides the ORM functionality, ControllerBase allows for basic controller capabilities, and Router allows for the creation of various routes.

 ## LaurailsrecordBase